Correlation Between MFS High and Putnam Managed

 Pair Corralation between MFS High and Putnam Managed

-Considering the 90-day investment horizon MFS High Income is expected to under-perform the Putnam Managed.
-But the stock apears to be less risky and, when comparing its historical volatility, MFS High Income is 1.11 times less risky than Putnam Managed.
-The stock trades about -0.03 of its potential returns per unit of risk.
-The Putnam Managed Municipal is currently generating about -0.02 of returns per unit of risk over similar time horizon.
-If you would invest 589.00 in Putnam Managed Municipal on May 1, 2025 and sell it today you would lose (5.00) from holding Putnam Managed Municipal or give up 0.85% of portfolio value over 90 days.
+Considering the 90-day investment horizon MFS High Income is expected to generate 0.96 times more return on investment than Putnam Managed.
+However, MFS High Income is 1.04 times less risky than Putnam Managed.
+It trades about 0.14 of its potential returns per unit of risk.
+Putnam Managed Municipal is currently generating about 0.08 per unit of risk.
+If you would invest 352.00 in MFS High Income on July 7, 2025 and sell it today you would earn a total of 19.00 from holding MFS High Income or generate 5.4% return on investment over 90 days.

 Time Period3 Months [change]